build-on-aws/bedrock-agents-streamlit/README.md

 - Select the Anthropic: Claude V1.2 model.
 Now, we need to add instructions by creating a prompt that defines the rules of operation for the agent.
 In the prompt below, we provide specific direction on how the model should use tools to answer questions.
 Copy, then paste the details below into the agent instructions.

-"You are an investment banker who creates portfolios of companies based on the number of companies, and industry in the `<user-request>`.
+"You are an investment banker who creates portfolios of companies based on the number of companies, and industry in the \<user-request>.
 You also research companies, and summarize documents.
-Formulate a solution to a given `<user-request>` based on the instructions and tools provided."
+You send emails that include company portfolios created and FOMC summaries searched.
+Formulate a solution to a given \<user-request> based on the instructions and tools provided.
+Always return a response in a clean format."

 ![Model select2](Streamlit_App/images/select_model.png)